 Want to learn how to stop fidgeting in a social setting?

-Do you often show these signs of a nervous habits like:
+Do you often show these signs of nervous habits like:

-If you display any sign of these anxiety habits, then check out the following list discover your nervous tics and learn a few simple ways to overcome them.
+If you display any sign of these anxiety habits, then you'll want to check out the following list of nervous behaviors with a few simple ways to overcome them.

 1. Biting Your Fingernails